11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 How do you Write a Salary Negotiation Email?

-Salary negotiation is difficult to begin with, but starting the conversation through email can add a whole new layer of stress.
+Salary negotiation is complex, to begin with, but starting the conversation through email can add a whole new layer of stress.

-And while it’s best to negotiate starting salary in person, it’s not uncommon to use email during this day and age.
-Your email should contain:
+And while it’s best to negotiate starting salary in person, it’s not uncommon to use email nowadays.
+Your email should contain the following:

-• The Opening: State how much you appreciate the offer and are excited for the opportunity
+• The Opening: State how much you appreciate the offer and are excited about the opportunity

 • The Proposal: Make your new salary request and build a persuasive argument on why you deserve it